 Applicants must be willing to work in partnership with Habitat with their positive and active involvement in the Homebuyer Sweat Equity Program.
-Applicants must be willing to complete 300 to 500 hours of sweat equity by attending classes and workshops, working at the Habitat, participating in Habitat events, and building on other homes as well as their own.
+Applicants must be willing to complete 300 to 500 hours of sweat equity by attending classes and workshops, working at Habitat, participating in Habitat events, and building on other homes as well as their own.

-*Accommodations for health and employment issues will be made on a case by case basis.
+*Accommodations for health and employment issues will be made on a case-by-case basis.

 Additional Applicant Requirements

-Divorce proceedings must have known finalization date
+Divorce proceedings must have a known finalization date